-SAMPLE FORM LETTER March 12, 1997 Mr. John Smith 1456 Joy Street Sarasota, FL 34266 Dear Mr. Smith, Thank you for providing written notice of transelected a Hunter sailboat and we will make every satisfying experience for you. nsfer of ownership.
-We are pleased you have effort to assure Hunter ownership will be a Based on the information you have provided, we a of the limited v • The limited one-year New Boat watranty e xpires (d) The limited five-year Hull Structure and Bottom Blister warranty expires (d) Should you require assistance at any time during Hunter dealer or to call us d Please confirm the information at the bottom are required. of the page and advise us if any corrections Customer Service Mana nger Hull No: HUNMod Telephone: (H)(B) Date of Purchase: Purchased From: Name: Address:City/State Zip () Private Owner () Dealer
+SAMPLE FORM LETTER March 12, 1997 Mr. John Smith 1456 Joy Street Sarasota, FL 34266 Dear Mr. Smith, e of transfer of ownership.
+We are pleased you have every effort to assure Hunter ownership will be a d, we all pleased to notify you of the expiration dates in tea warranties.
+The limited one-year New Boat was anty expires (d) The limited five-year Hull Structure: and Bottom Blister warranty expires (d) during ownership, we encourage you to contact your all us directly at 386-462-3077.
+Please confirm the information at the are required. bottom of the page and advise us if any corrections Customer Service e Manager Date of Purchase: Model: Address:City/State Zip